Miss Esther curled up in the big easy chair with a piece of paper and a pencil.

 She could hear Priscilla and Susanna talking in the kitchen as they finished up the breakfast dishes.
 Sounded like they were discussing something about the philosophy of the arts.
 Miss Esther smiled.

-She used to live all by herself in a great big house, but it had been very, very lonely.
-Now that she and her sisters all lived at Maple Sugar Cottage on Woodland Road, there was never a dull moment!
+She used to live all by herself in a great big house called Maple Sugar Cottage, but it had been very, very lonely.
+Now that she and her sisters all lived in Walnut House on Woodland Road, there was never a dull moment!

 Miss Esther hopped down from her chair and moved towards the kitchen.